A contract is an agreement between two parties. Whether the contract is written or oral, it is legally binding for all parties involved.

 Depending on the circumstances, parties seeking monetary compensation for a breach of contract may be able to obtain:

-- Compensatory Damages – Compensatory damages are intended to “make the plaintiff whole” and provide monetary relief representing the benefit the plaintiff would have received had the contract not been breached.
+- Compensatory Damages: Compensatory damages are intended to make the plaintiff whole and provide monetary relief representing the benefit the plaintiff would have received had the contract not been breached.
 Compensatory damages also include consequential damages, which are intended to provide compensation for any indirect damages caused by the breach of contract.
-For example, lost profits may be recovered through a breach of contract lawsuit.
+Lost profits, for example, may be recovered through a breach of contract lawsuit.

 - Liquidated Damages: Some contracts contain a liquidated damages provision, which provides a specific amount that a court can award to the aggrieved party if the contract has been breached.

 - Punitive Damages: In certain cases involving fraudulent behavior, a court may award punitive damages, which are intended to punish the party at fault.

 In some cases, individuals may want to seek order from a judge requiring specific performance in a breach of contract lawsuit, rather than monetary compensation.
 Specific performance may be granted in cases where monetary damages would not adequately compensate the non-breaching party.